 2.2.
 Good has the nature of an end

 Aquinas said that in general the good “has the nature of an end” and we’ll use this as our starting point.
 In a way, though, our modern ears aren’t prepared for this definition, because we’ve been taught to think of conscious deliberation whenever we think of something working for an end.
 But for Aristotle and Aquinas our consciousness is just a special case of the goal-directedness that exists throughout nature.
-For them everything that exists has tendencies toward certain ends determined by its nature.
+For them, everything that exists has tendencies toward certain ends determined by its nature.

 And notice that each regularity involves the production a specific effect rather than something else or nothing at all.
 Matches produce fire as opposed to producing ice or nothing at all.
 Seeds grow into trees and not into rocks.
 Salt dissolves as opposed to combusting.
 Rocks fall as opposed to exploding.
 And the same goes for all the numerous regularities that exist throughout the universe.
-But that things consistently work to produce their specific effects seems to make sense only if “there is something in them that is directed at or points to specifically those outcomes rather than any others”.
+But, that things consistently work to produce their specific effects seems to make sense only if “there is something in them that is directed at or points to specifically those outcomes rather than any others”.

 So, in some broad sense hearts are directed at pumping blood, the development process of dogs works to produce an organism that walks on four legs, matches are directed at combusting when struck, salt is directed to dissolving in water, and so on.
 At the end of the day we find that everything that exhibits some form of natural regularity must be directed by its nature towards that behaviour as kind of end or goal.
-And this is the kind of “teleology” that Aristotle and Aquinas have in mind when they talk about goal-directedness in nature, that by-and-large isn’t due to the conscious deliberation of the things themselves.
+This is the kind of “teleology” that Aristotle and Aquinas have in mind when they talk about goal-directedness in nature, which by-and-large isn’t due to the conscious deliberation of the things themselves.
 Of course, working this out completely requires a fairly lengthy side-track into metaphysics and philosophy of nature, but hopefully the examples I gave will give you enough of an intuition.

 2.3.
 Natural goodness